How to Enforce BitLocker Encryption Types on Windows 11 Drives

 How to Remove the Encryption Type Setting

-You can enforce specific BitLocker encryption types on Windows 11 drives to keep your data secure and simplify setup for users, using either the Local Group Policy Editor or the Registry Editor.
+Enforcing specific BitLocker encryption types on Windows 11 drives keeps your data secure and simplifies setup for users, using either the Local Group Policy Editor or the Registry Editor.

 What encryption does BitLocker use?

-BitLocker secures your data using the AES encryption algorithm.
-By default on modern systems, this is AES-256 in XTS mode for greater protection of data at rest.
-This is very secure.
-Older systems may use a minimum of AES-128 in CBC mode .
+BitLocker secures your data with the AES encryption algorithm.
+Modern systems typically use AES-256 in XTS mode, offering robust protection for data at rest.
+Older systems might use AES-128 in CBC mode.

 What is the recommended BitLocker encryption method?